davidhkates/MySmartApps/RoomControl/README.md

-## Power Control
+## Room Control

-Turn on/off power outlet based on light switch, time of day, day of week, and contact sensors
+Turn on/off lights/outlets based on light switch, time of day, day of week, motion and contact sensors

 ## File Structure